MaxHalford/maxhalford.github.io/content/blog/bayesian-linear-regression.md

 $$\color{blueviolet} p(\theta_3 | \theta_1, x_2, y_2) \color{black} \propto \color{crimson} p(y_2 | x_2, \theta_2) \color{black} \underbrace{\color{crimson} p(y_1 | x_1, \theta_1) \color{black} \underbrace{\color{crimson} p(y_0 | x_0, \theta_0) \color{royalblue} p(\theta_0)}_{\color{royalblue} p(\theta_1)}  }\_{\color{royalblue} p(\theta_2)}$$

 Hopefully, by now you've understood that there is recursive relationship that links each iteration: the posterior distribution at step $i$ becomes the prior distribution at step $i+1$.
 This simple fact is the reason why analytical Bayesian inference can naturally be used as an online machine learning algorithm.
 Indeed, we only need to store the current distribution of the weights to make everything work.
 When I started to understand this for the first time, I found it slightly magical.

+On a sidenote, I want to mention that this presentation of Bayesian inference is very much "old school".
+Most people who do Bayesian inference use MCMC and variational inference techniques.
+These tools are really cool, and I highly recommend checking out libraries such as [Stan](https://github.com/stan-dev/stan), [PyMC3](https://docs.pymc.io/) -- (and [PyMC4](https://github.com/pymc-devs/pymc4) which will be it's successor), [Edward](https://github.com/blei-lab/edward), and [Pyro](https://github.com/pyro-ppl/pyro).
+The issue with these tools is that they require having all the training data available in memory, and thus are not able to learn in an online manner.
+There do however seem to be some variants that work online, such as [sequential Monte Carlo](https://www.wikiwand.com/en/Particle_filter) and [stochastic variational inference](http://www.columbia.edu/~jwp2128/Papers/HoffmanBleiWangPaisley2013.pdf).
+In my experience these algorithms work well for mini-batches, but not necessarily in a pure online setting where the observations are processed one-by-one.
+I will probably be discussing these methods in a future blog post.

 ## The case of linear regression